fs-aug24-error-402/react_phone-catalog/README.md

 React Phone Catalog

 ## Description
-A site designed to sell phone.
+A site designed to sell phones.
 The site has common features such as:
 - Filtering and the ability to share them via URL.
 - A list of favorites.
 - A cart.